Making Congress Work in a Divided Nation

 March 22, 2023

 Congressional committees are essential to a functioning legislative process, but experts agree they aren’t being used to their full potential.
 The media paints a picture of a legislative body paralyzed by partisanship, and political scientists agree that our representatives are passing fewer bills.
 After the chaos that embroiled the current House over the race for speaker, is it any wonder that many Americans have lost faith in the effectiveness of their elected representatives?

-Join us for an important and timely in-person conversation in Washington, DC, on Wednesday, March 22, at 6:30 p.m.
-The event will be moderated by Mike Spahn, a partner at Precision, one of the country’s leading strategic marketing agencies.
-The panel will address questions including what the committee system teaches us about bipartisan collaboration, what must be done to bring Congress into the digital age, and how to make Congress more representative of the country as a whole.
+This important and timely in-person conversation was held in Washington, DC, on Wednesday, March 22, at 6:30 p.m.
+The event was moderated by Mike Spahn, a partner at Precision, one of the country’s leading strategic marketing agencies.
+The panel addressed questions including what the committee system teaches us about bipartisan collaboration, what must be done to bring Congress into the digital age, and how to make Congress more representative of the country as a whole.

-The discussion will be followed by a book signing for Inside Congressional Committees and a reception with drinks and light bites.
-This program is produced in partnership with the NYU John Brademas Center.
-This event will comply with NYU’s Covid-19 safety precautions
+The discussion was followed by a book signing for Inside Congressional Committees and a reception with drinks and light bites.
+This program was produced in partnership with the NYU John Brademas Center.
+This event complied with NYU’s Covid-19 safety precautions

 The program will not be live streamed.
 Please note that seating is first come, first served.
 Registration does not guarantee admission to the auditorium in the case of a sold-out program.